 Field Glasses and Binoculars: Same, Yet Different

 Whether you're in the stands at a football game, bird watching, or stargazing, a good pair of binoculars always comes in handy.
 Binoculars are simply two small telescopes, one for each eye, mounted on a single frame, which magnify a single image in order for better viewing.
-Unlike a monocular (or telescope), binoculars allow a user to see with depth and perception by using both eyes simultaneously.
+Unlike a monocular, binoculars allow a user to see with depth and perception by using both eyes simultaneously.

 There are two different types of binoculars; field glasses and prismatic binoculars.
 Although the term field glass is often used interchangeably with binocular, there are differences.